hartman8227/hartman8227.github.io/content/post/20250716-new-workflow.md

 have to do is write my post, commit it to the Github Pages repository and then push those changes to Github.
 I won't even need to run hugo build.

 Yep, this post is literally just exists for me to test that theory.
 Here goes nothing!

+Ok, so that seems to have been a failure. lets try doing a hugo build and see if that works.